Where to stay in Prague? 5 Best Places to Stay (+ areas to avoid!)

 Here you will find several museums and the Old Town Hall square.
 It is also in Staré Mesto where you can experience the Jewish quarter, Josefov.

-The area is of course characterized by the fact that quite a few tourists stay in this neighborhood, so there is no shortage of restaurants, bars, and cafes.
-Which is great!
+The area is, of course, characterised by the fact that quite a few tourists stay in this part of Prague, so there is plenty of restaurants, bars, and cafes, which is excellent!

-It all adds a certain atmosphere to the experience of the magnificent architecture and the cozy cobbled streets.
+It all adds a particular atmosphere to the experience of the magnificent architecture and the cosy cobbled streets.

 Staré Mesto is located on the east bank of the Vltava, the 430 km long river which runs through Prague.
 So how do you cross from the east to the west?